CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <h2>Conclusion</h2>
 <p>
 Each of the 8 CISSP Security Domains represents a vital layer of protection, ensuring a comprehensive and structured approach to cybersecurity.
-Real-life examples underscore the risks of neglecting these domains and the significant benefits of integrating them into organizational practices.
-By addressing these domains, businesses can build resilience, safeguard critical assets, and confidently navigate an ever-evolving threat landscape.
+And it is interesting how interwoven they are to each other.
+By addressing these domains, businesses can safeguard critical assets, ensure proper asset classification and having the right person with the right access.
 </p>
 </body>
 </html>